 David Kaufman, Chairperson

 Its broad research portfolio is supported by multiple National Institutes of Health (NH) grants and other extramural funding.
 Major themes of the department’s research are to use the eyes as a model for brain disease.
-It also has major research interest in stroke, neuro-intervention, neuro-degenerative disease, epilepsy, sports concussion and demyelinating disease.
+It also has major research interest in stroke, neuro-intervention, muscle and peripheral nerve disease, neuro-degenerative disease, epilepsy, sports concussion and demyelinating disease.
 The department shares research and clinical faculty with affiliated clinical and research laboratories on the MSU campus, state and worldwide including sub-Saharan Africa.